ammarhaljk/CS308-Project-VacationCacther/README.md

 Implement Google sign-in for authentication.
 Enable online album sharing between users.

-This is an **early prototype**, and improvements will be made in future updates! 🚀
+This is an **early prototype**, and improvements will be made in future updates.